WaisKamal/squash/README.md

          npm install
          npm run build

-  4. cd into the `server` directory and install the required dependencies.
+  4. cd into the `api` directory and install the required dependencies.

          cd ../api
          npm install